Plant DetailShow Menu

 Description

 The plants generally have lobed to deeply lobed leaves with toothed margins and clusters of flowers with the characteristic upper hood giving it the common name of Monk's Hood and Helmet Flower.
-The showy flowers appear in summer and range in color from blues, purples to white.
+The showy flowers appear in summer and range in color from blues, purples and white.

 Insect, Disease and Other Plant Problems: Crown rot, powdery mildew, and verticillium wilt can affect this plant.